tidyverse/purrr/revdep/cran.md

 ## revdepcheck results

-We checked 1415 reverse dependencies (1408 from CRAN + 7 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 1431 reverse dependencies (1424 from CRAN + 7 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 26 new problems
+ * We saw 18 new problems
- * We failed to check 9 packages
+ * We failed to check 8 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* broom.helpers
-  checking tests ...
-ERROR
-  checking re-building of vignette outputs ...
-WARNING

 * cattonum
   checking R code for possible problems ...
 NOTE